 Volunteer, Sutton House

-The self-styled Recycled Teenagers are a group of young-at-heart over 55 year olds who meet every Friday to support Sutton House, socialise and have a laugh.
+A group of young-at-heart over 55 year olds meet every Friday to support Sutton House, socialise and have a laugh.
 Formed after an intergenerational project between a local school and Hackney Caribbean Elders, the project worked to help people from different social, cultural and economic backgrounds enjoy and become a part of Sutton House.

-Nearly 20 years on, the Recycled Teenagers are part of our heart and soul here.
+Nearly 20 years on, the group are part of our heart and soul here.
 Margaret has been a member of the team for 12 years.
 She’s a passionate advocate for the important role groups like this can play at the heart of a community.